NAME¶

 --no-hosts¶

-Do not modify the /etc/hosts
+Do not modify the /etc/hosts file in the pod.

-Podman assumes control over the pod’s /etc/hosts
+Podman assumes control over the pod’s /etc/hosts file by

 default and adds entries for the container’s name (see --name option) and